Enabling Authentication#

 singleuser:

-# to make notebook servers aware of hub
+# make notebook servers aware of hub (reverts binderhub chart's default to z2jh chart's default)

 cmd: jupyterhub-singleuser